Hi.

 Kelvin chart.

 • Life Hours - This is the average rated life of a light based on laboratory tests.
+For most lamps, life hours are calculated by observing when 50% of a group of lamps fail.

 • LED L70 Life Hours - This is the number of operating hours used before the LED emits 70% of it's initial light output.